Dr Sarah Ward

 Areas of interest for supervision

-I would be interested in supervising doctoral students in the areas outlined under the research tab.
+I am interested in supervising doctoral students in the areas outlined under the research tab.

 Current PhD students supervised